 We also welcome anyone from outside the University with an interest in our work to join.
 Membership is free of charge.
 You will receive invitations to our programme of events, with a weekly emails digest about what is happening in the Insitute and further afield.
 To join IMEMS contact: email@example.com

 I am a specialist of sixteenth-century French literature and culture.
 My research is driven by two interrelated questions.
 First, what kinds of ‘thinking’ does literature engage in or elicit, and how do they relate to other kinds?
 Second, what specific sorts of insights into other cultures – in particular, sixteenth-century France – can literature provide, and why?

-I am currently working on two book projects.
-The first is on Literature and Apocalypse in France, 1532-1628.
+My second book project examines Literature and Apocalypse in France, 1532-1628.
 The book takes as its starting point the fact that the Reformation saw a concomitant revival of both ‘poetic prophecy’ and interest in apocalypse.
 It argues that literary texts – texts which might be conceived as ‘poetic prophecy’ – could therefore do things with apocalypse which other texts did not.
-The book includes studies of Rabelais, Aubigné, and Du Bartas.
-The project is funded by a Leverhulme Research Fellowship.
+Research for this project was funded by a Leverhulme Research Fellowship.

 I am a member of Durham’s Institute for Medieval and Early Modern Studies, and participate in events at the Institute of Advanced Study.
 Previously I have been Lecturer at King’s College, London, a Kennedy Scholar at Harvard, and a pensionnaire étrangère at the Ecole normale supérieure in Paris.
 I am a graduate of the University of Cambridge.

 I have supervised theses on aspects of sixteenth-century literature and culture, and am keen to receive applications from potential PhD students interested in sixteenth-century literature and culture and/or cognitive approaches to literature.